Living with PKU

 The PKU diet requires taking daily protein supplements in the form of tablets or a drink.

 Many children struggle with their protein drink due to its taste and side effects.

 PKU can have a lasting impact on health with widespread physical, emotional and behavioural consequences.

 Some PKU people will find their diet leaves them hungry, unsatisfied and poorly nourished.

 With such a restricted diet, people are believed to be at higher risk of suffering from attention deficit disorders, poor concentration and low energy levels.
 These in turn can affect performance at school or work.

 The diet may also be associated with an increased risk of obesity.
 Much more research is needed in this area, but it is clear that effective PKU management includes monitoring nutritional status and preventing obesity.

 In the longer term, it is believed that even amongst those who have maintained a strict PKU diet, there may be significant health impacts such as neurocognitive deficits or neurological side effects.

-The next PKU Association meeting will take place on the evening of May 2nd at the Hilton Airport Hotel.
-This time we are lucky enough to be joined by Chef…
+The next PKU Association meeting will take place at 6.30pm on May 2nd at the Radisson Airport hotel (not Hilton as previously advised).
+This time we are lucky enough to…

 Nutricia are holding an event in Dublin Zoo.
 For details and to sign up please click on the link https://www.lowproteinconnect.com/Events/METABOLIC-FAMILY-DAY-AT-DUBLIN-ZOO/